Kantara: Chapter 1: Box-office

 The film grossed more than ₹730 crores by the end of its third weekend theatrical run.
 The film crossed the ₹750 crore mark during the third week of its theatrical run and grossed around ₹765 crores before the end of its third week amidst reports of having grossed ₹800 crores in three weeks.
 The film grossed ₹809 crores before the closure of its third week theatrical run and became the highest grossing Indian film of 2025 surpassing Chhaava.
-It grossed ₹850 crores before the beginning of the fourth weekend.
+It concluded its run with a worldwide gross estimated to be ₹850–852 crore.

 It was reported to be the first film to gross over ₹250 crore in Karnataka and also the only film to earn more than ₹200 crore within the state as of 2025.
 It became the sixth Hindi dubbed film to gross ₹200 crore in India after Pushpa 2: The Rule, Baahubali 2: The Conclusion, KGF: Chapter 2, Kalki 2898 AD and RRR.
-It became the second Indian movie to gross a minimum of ₹50 crores in 5 languages after K.G.F: Chapter 2.
+It became the second Indian film to gross a minimum of ₹50 crores in 5 languages after K.G.F: Chapter 2.
 It also became the fourth Indian movie to gross over Rs.
-50 crore each in Karnataka, Tamil Nadu, Andhra Pradesh-Telangana, and Kerala, joining Baahubali 2: The Conclusion, KGF: Chapter 2 and Jailer.
+50 crore each in Karnataka, Tamil Nadu, Andhra Pradesh/Telangana, and Kerala, joining Baahubali 2: The Conclusion, KGF: Chapter 2 and Jailer.

-The movie was reported to have collected ₹268 crore in Karnataka alone.
-The gross collection at the end of fourth week was reported to be around ₹900 crores.

-In Malaysia, the film opened at third place behind the Indonesian movie Kitab Sijjin Dan Illiyyin and the Tamil movie Idly Kadai..
-It was in the Malaysia Top 10 box-office earners for 3 weeks.
+In Malaysia, the film opened at third place behind the Indonesian movie Kitab Sijjin Dan Illiyyin and the Tamil film Idly Kadai.
+If fell to sixth place in its second week and dropped out of the top ten in third week, before re-entering the chart at eight place during the Deepavali week.